jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/1_scatter/task.md

 an `Axes` object can contain several `Axis` objects (usually the x-axis and y-axis).

 As we mentioned earlier, the actual plotting is done within the `Axes`.
-To plot something in the figure, you should call methods from the `Axes` instance.
+To plot something in the figure, we should call methods from the `Axes` instance.
-For example, to create a scatter plot, you would write something like this: `ax.scatter('x', 'y', data=my_data)`.
+For example, to create a scatter plot, we would write something like this: `ax.scatter('x', 'y', data=my_data)`.

 Now, let's do some practice!